npahucki/linear-importer/README.md

 ### For Developers

-- This is currently only set up for Pivotal Tracker
+- This importer is currently only set up for a Pivotal Tracker.
+However you could alter your own CSV to adhere to the accepted format.
+See [Generic CSV](./CONTRIBUTING.md#generic-csv) for more information
-- The codebase is structured to support building additional importers reasonably easily (as of `v2.0.0`) See [Contributing Guide](./CONTRIBUTING.md), open a PR, or contact me if you intend to add support for other platforms (e.g., Trello)
+- The codebase is structured to support building additional importers reasonably easily (as of `v2.0.0`).
+See [Contributing Guide](./CONTRIBUTING.md), open a PR, or contact me if you intend to add support for other platforms (e.g., Trello)

 Built with [Linear SDK](https://github.com/linear/linear/tree/master/packages/sdk)